shuhaowu/shuhaowu.github.com/posts/013-software_is_easy.md

 ------------------------------------------------------------------------------

-One thing that annoys me a lot while studying my engineering courses is the lack of abilities to try things while I learn.
-Growing up with learning plenty of programming, I got very used to the cycle of learn, apply, succeed/fail (mostly fail), and learn again.
+One thing that annoys me a lot while studying my engineering courses is the lack of lack of ability to try things while I learn.
+Learning programming got me very used to the cycle of learn, apply, succeed/fail (mostly fail), and learn again.
 This cycle is not very practical with my aerospace training.
 The second step, apply, does not happen very often.
 The amount of labs and experiments is too little compared to the amount in my adventures